Autostronomy/AutoProf/README.md

     ```python
     #!/wherever/your/python3/is/installed
     ```
+* If you are using python 3.9 you may have difficulties installing photutils.
+For now you will have to revert to python 3.8

 For other issues contact connor.stone@queensu.ca for help.
 The code has been tested on Linux and Mac machines.